top of page

 14:00 Bus departure from LNEC

-14.30 Arrival at the site (1st visit), entrance control at the entrance with access cards distributed
+14.30 Arrival at the site (1st visit), entrance control with access cards distributed

 15:00 Personal protective equipment distribution for all visitors